 News

-Peering inside the Reactor: The quest for Secondary Mineral Formation during Enhanced Weathering
+Peering Inside the Reactor: The quest for Secondary Minerals formation during Enhanced Weathering

 One of the big questions in enhanced weathering and its applications revolves around the formation of secondary minerals—those that form when the rock dissolves.
 This affects carbon sequestration potential and efficiency.
 Direct observation of those secondary minerals is difficult, if not impossible, because of the small relative amounts with respect to the main rock mass.
 But also because they presumably first form with disordered structures or as amorphous precursors, which prohibits...